Karin A. Costa brings over 25 years of experience, education and training to your appraisal needs.

 The Nitty Gritty

 I am an independent, generalist personal property.
-I am a member of the National Auctioneers Association holding the designations of Auction Marketing Manager, Certified Estate Specialist and Graduate Personal Property Appraiser (GPPA) and a Certified Machinery and Equipment Appraiser (CMEA) from the NEBB Institute.
+I am a member of the National Auctioneers Association holding the designations of Auction Marketing Manager, Certified Estate Specialist and Graduate Personal Property Appraiser (GPPA).
+I have satisfactorily completed the Certified Machinery and Equipment Appraiser (CMEA) education and testing from the NEBB Institute along with continuing education at the American Society of Appraisers, Appraisers Association of America, International Society of Appraisers, Sotheby's Institute of Art, the Gemological Institute of America and Oxford Univeristy.
 I provide the highest professional standards of appraisal and auctioning to individual or corporate clients in Nevada, California, Oregon and Washington.
 My concentration is in residential, farm and commercial contents, including art, antiques, collectibles, jewelry, tools, equipment, machinery and vehicles.

-All appraisals are written in compliance with the most current Uniform Standards of Professional Appraisal Practice (USPAP) and the standards and Code of Ethics of the National Auctioneers Association (NAA) and the NEBB Institute.
+All appraisals are written in compliance with the most current Uniform Standards of Professional Appraisal Practice (USPAP) and the standards and Code of Ethics of the National Auctioneers Association (NAA) and the Certified Appraisers Guild of America.
 In addition, I had to pass examinations in ethics, theory and methodology.

-I began my estate and appraisal career with a Certified Estate Broker and Appraiser certificate and graduating from the Missouri Auction School after earning a Bachelor of Arts in History from the University of Missouri.
+I began my estate and appraisal career with a Certified Estate Broker and Appraiser certificate from Edinboro University, and by graduating from the Missouri Auction School after earning a Bachelor of Arts in History from the University of Missouri.
 Integrity, ethics and professional studies are essential to my professional practice.
-Continued education in methodology and connoisseurship is essential and has been chosen from notable institutions, including Sothebys Institute of Art, Oxford University and the Gemological Institute of America.
+Continued education in methodology and conoisseurship is essential and has been chosen from notable institutions.

 Passion .
 Discerning Eye .
 Trust